-It’s a lot, but all this is important to consider upfront because these are key components for your conversion.
-Plumbing is a big step in the build and an important one to plan correctly.
+It’s a lot, but all this is important to consider upfront because these are key components for your van conversion.
+Plumbing is a big step in the build and an important one to plan correctly to ensure you don’t run into any leaks or issues down the road.

 Planning for water in your camper van is so important because water is essential to our survival – it’s not a luxury.
 A 5-minute hot shower might be a luxury, but when it comes down to it, you don’t want to run out of water in a tight spot unsure of the nearest fill.
 Plus, it’s not fun having to search for a water source when you’re in the middle of cooking or cleaning in your van or right before you head out for a big hike.